fp7mplane/protocol-ri/doc/protocol-spec.md

 `when: repeat now ... future / 1h { now + 5m / 1s }`

-*[**Editor's Note**: Show how this expands]*
+This repeated specification is equivalent to the repeated submission of the same specification with a temporal scope of `when: { now + 5m / 1s }` once an hour until the specification is cancelled with an interrupt notification.

-A repeated specification to take measurements every second for five minutes, repeating every half hour within a specific timeframe would be:
+As a second example, a repeated specification to take measurements every second for five minutes, repeating every half hour within a specific timeframe would be:

 `when: repeat 2014-01-01 13:00:00 ...
 2014-06-01 14:00:00 / 30m { now + 5m / 1s }`

-*[**Editor's Note**: Show how this expands]*
+Likewise, this repeated specification is equivalend to the submission of the same specification with a temporal scope of `when: { now + 5m / 1s }` at `2014-01-01 13:00:00`, `2014-01-01 13:30:00`, `2014-01-01 14:00:00`, `2014-01-01 14:30:00`, and so on =, until (and including) `2014-06-01 13:30:00` and `2014-06-01 14:00:00`.

 A repeated specification taking singleton measurements every hour indefinitely with an implicit inner temporal specification:

 `when: repeat now ... future / 1h`

+equivalent to submitting a specification with the temporal scope `now` hourly forever until interrupted.

 *[**Editor's Note**: Add crontab examples once crontab is specified]*

 ### Parameters

 The `parameters` section of a message contains an ordered list of the __parameters__ for a given measurement: values which must be provided by a client to a component in a specification to convey the specifics of the measurement to perform.
-Each parameter in an mPlane message is a key-value pair, where the key is the name of an element from the element registry.
+Each parameter in an mPlane message is a __key-value pair__, where the key is the name of an element from the element registry.
 In specifications and results, the value is the value of the parameter.
 In capabilities, the value is a __constraint__ on the possible values the component will accept for the parameter in a subsequent specification.

 Four kinds of constraints are currently supported for mPlane parameters: